arno-di-loreto/apihandyman.io/_posts/2016-03-19-writing-openapi-swagger-specification-tutorial-part-3-simplifying-specification-file.md

 series: Writing OpenAPI (Swagger) Specification Tutorial
 series_title: Part 3 - Simplifying specification file
 ---
 After [learning the basics](/writing-openapi-swagger-specification-tutorial-part-2-the-basics/) and having written a *little bit huge* file for a *so simple* API, you may be concerned by what nightmare it could be to handle a bigger and more complex API.
-REST assured that the [OpenAPI Specification (formerly Swagger Specification)](https://openapis.org/) format offers all means to write really *small and simple* specification files whatever the described API's size and complexity.
+REST assured that the [OpenAPI Specification (formerly Swagger Specification)](https://openapis.org/) format offers all means to write really *small and simple* specification files whatever the described API's size and complexity.<!--more-->

 # Writing OpenAPI (fka Swagger) Specification tutorial
 This tutorial is composed of several posts: